liuwuliuyun/InfoCollection/README.md

 ### Copyright
 All intern projects' copyright is belonged to Microsoft.
 You shall not use this project for any commertial activity.

-[1] About *HoloMessages*
+[1] About *HoloMessages*</br>

-*HoloMessages* is an close source intern project of Microsoft.
+*HoloMessages* is an close source intern project of Microsoft. </br>

-Designers: Yun Liu, Dongze Li, Roqi Tang, Gang Pan and Jimmy Zhu (Order does not matter).
+Designers: Yun Liu, Dongze Li, Roqi Tang, Gang Pan and Jimmy Zhu (Order does not matter).</br>

-*HoloMessages* is an HoloLens&copy; application can be find on Windows Store.
+*HoloMessages* is an HoloLens&copy; application can be find on Windows Store.</br>

-You can download the current version at https://www.microsoft.com/en-sg/store/p/holomessages/9n8gpmxm5vcw.
+You can download the current version at https://www.microsoft.com/en-sg/store/p/holomessages/9n8gpmxm5vcw.</br>
 However, current version of HoloMessages on Windows Store does **not** support userinfo collection for privacy concern.